SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 SAV Information Base: A table or data structure for storing SAV-specific information and local routing information.

+SAVNET Agent: The module that generates SAV rules by processing SAV-specific information and local routing information.

 Edge Router: An intra-domain router that is connected to intra-domain subnets.

 Border Router: An intra-domain router that is connected to other ASes.
 A router can be both an edge router and a border router, if it is connected to both subnets and other ASes.

-False Positive: The validation results that the packets with legitimate source IP addresses are considered invalid due to inaccurate SAV rules.
-False positive may induce improper block problems if routers block the "invalid" packets.
+Improper Block: The validation results that the packets with legitimate source addresses are blocked improperly due to inaccurate SAV rules.

-False Negative: The validation results that the packets with spoofed source IP addresses are considered valid due to inaccurate SAV rules.
-False negative may induce improper permit problems if routers accept the "valid" packets.
+Improper Permit: The validation results that the packets with spoofed source addresses are permitted improperly due to inaccurate SAV rules.

 # Intra-domain SAVNET Architecture Overview {#sec-arch-overview}

-This document presents an intra-domain SAVNET architecture that matches the five requirements proposed in {{I-D.ietf-savnet-intra-domain-problem-statement}}:

-- For accurate validation, intra-domain SAVNET architecture proposes the SAV-specific information and introduces how to combine this information with local routing information to generate accurate SAV rules.

-- For automatic update, intra-domain SAVNET architecture allows routers to automatically communicate SAV-specific information between each other and then generate/update SAV rules automatically.

-- For working in incremental/partial deployment, intra-domain SAVNET architecture requires routers to use both local routing information and received SAV-specific information to aviod improper block problems in incremental/partial deployment scenarios.
-It also provides practical recommendations for incremental/partial deployment in {{sec-incre}}.

-- For fast convergence, intra-domain SAVNET architecture provides convergence considerations for designing future intra-domain SAV mechanisms in {{sec-converge}}.

-- For necessary security guarantee, intra-domain SAVNET architecture provides security considerations for designing future intra-domain SAV mechanisms in {{sec-security}.

-{{fig-arch}} shows the intra-domain SAVNET architecture.
+{{fig-arch}} shows the overview of intra-domain SAVNET architecture.
 In the architecture, there is a communication channel connecting two entities, i.e., Source Entity and Validation Entity:

 - Source Entity sends SAV-specific information to Validation Entity.
 In the intra-domain network, it can be an edge router (i.e., the router connected to intra-domain subnets) that can obtain the SAV-specific information about intra-domain subnets.